uZer/.minimics/README.md

 settings.
 This repository is not maintained for stability but only to fulfill my needs at a specific moment.

-If you just plan to `git clone` and say yolo as many of my friends did these last years, please make sure to run setup.sh or replace manually my name in .gitconfig file...
+If you just plan to `git clone` and say yolo as many of my friends did over these last years, please make sure to run setup.sh or replace manually my name in .gitconfig file...

 ## Content